#020: How to Handle Hurt and Disappointment in Relationships

 Knowing how to handle hurt and disappointment comes from God's Word.
 So what does the Scripture say about grace and forgiveness?

 God didn't call us to only forgive a few times; He asks us to forgive time and time again.
-Moreover, we are called to extend to others the forgiveness He has given us.
+Moreover, we are called to extend to others the forgiveness He has so freely given us.
 How often have you sinned against God?
 How often has He forgiven you?
 Just as God forgives you, you ought to forgive others as well.

 Converse with the other party